 (7) Cost of living.
 The standard of living in Roxas City is simple.
 If you are a foreign national, a businessman, or one who is earning a good income, your purchasing power parity (PPP) here is high because the cost of goods and services are lower compared to the neighboring cities.
 And you can conveniently drive your car (or commute) through light traffic.

 (9) Accessibility to public and private institutions.
-Roxas City has at least 6 shopping malls, 31 banks, around 97 public and private schools, 5 hospitals, 9 television networks, 2 cable television stations, 4 radio stations, and 7 local and regional newspapers.
+Roxas City has at least 6 shopping malls, 31 banks, around 97 public and private schools and universities, 5 hospitals, 9 television networks, 2 cable television stations, 4 radio stations, and 7 local and regional newspapers.
 It will only take a few minutes to reach your destination anywhere in the city.

 The popular banks in Roxas City are Allied Bank, Banco De Oro, Banko Sentral ng Pilipinas, Bank of the Philippine Islands, Chinabank, Development Bank of the Philippines, EastWest Bank, Land Bank of the Philippines, Maybank, Metrobank, Philippine National Bank, Philippine Savings Bank, Philippine Veterans Bank, Rizal Commercial Banking Corporation, and Security Bank.